mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 .. option:: --master-log-pos=<master_log_pos>

-   Begin replication from this position in the master log file specified with the :option:`--master-log-file` option, which is required if you use :option:`--master-log-pos`.
+   Begin replication from this position in the master log file.
+This option is not valid unless :option:`--master-log-file` is given.

 .. option:: --pedantic, -p